 To attend one of the 4-year public institutions residents will pay around $8,016, while non-residents will pay around $21,996, according to the NCES.
 Both are well below the national averages ($1196 below for those in-state and $4286 for those out).

 For West Virginia residents who are unable to find their degree programs at in-state schools, the state partners with the Southern Regional Education Board (SREB).
 The program allows students to enroll at public schools in the other 15 participating states while paying in-state tuition rates.

 In West Virginia, students are really taking advantage of online learning opportunities.

-In 2012, a report from the NCES found that 40% of students in the state were enrolled exclusively in distance education courses – more than three times the national average!
-On top of that, another 11.5% were participating in a hybrid of on-campus and online courses.
+In 2018, the NCES reported that 41.6% of students in the state were enrolled exclusively in distance education courses , while another 16.4% were participating in a hybrid of on-campus and online courses.
 This means that more students were enrolled in online learning programs than not.
 And the numbers have continued to rise in years since, as colleges have increased their online offerings.

-University of Charleston students can earn bachelor degrees online in the 6 fields: Accounting, Business Administration, Cyber Security, Nursing, Organizational Leadership and Psychology.
-Several master’s degree programs are also available in an online format.
+University of Charleston students have a variety of options, including an Associate’s in Frontline Leadership, or bachelors in one of 6 fields: Accounting, Management, Cyber Security, Nursing, Organizational Leadership and Psychology.
+Several master’s degree programs and a doctorate are also available in an online format.

 Adults returning to school in West Virginia may want to consider the Regents Bachelor of Arts, an undergraduate program designed for working adults and available through many of the state’s institutions.
 This degree packages together previously earned credits, online classes and credit for real world experience.
 Online courses and schedules are cross-listed and accessible via West Virginia’s Remote Online Collaborative Knowledge System (WVROCKS).